kuemit/txt_book/txt_book.md

 ### Bookmarks

 Bookmark entries are located at the end of the file, after the footer metadata and another empty line.
 There is one bookmark entry per line.
 A bookmark entry always starts with a "@" sign followed by a space character.
 Following this identifier, the actual content of the bookmark entry starts with a user name followed by a ":" sign to indicate the user who issued this bookmark.
 This enables collaboration on the book or to save the last reading position in a multi user environment like a shared e-reader.
 After the colon an file-unique identifier provides the possibility to save and identify more than one bookmark per user.
 The identifier can contain letters, numbers and the "_" sign.
 The identifier is then followed by the date and time where the bookmark was issued.
 The date has to be in ISO 8601 format and is enclosed by brackets.
 A following "=" leads to the position in the books contents finally.
 The position is described by two numbers separated by a colon.
-The first number indicates the line starting at the first line of the **file** not the books lines.
+The first number indicates the line starting at the first line of the file, not the books lines.
 The second number is the characters position in the line.
 A dot after the position indicator closes the mandatory part of the bookmark.
 Optionally a comment for the Bookmark can be issued after the dot in the same line and enclosed by double quotes.

 ```txt_book
 ...footer metadata...